sampedersen/javaProjects/README.md

 # javaProjects
-Collection of projects completed in Java
+This repository is a collection of projects and assignments completed in Java.